wxWidgets/wxWidgets/docs/msw/install.md

 Make Parameters                         {#msw_build_make_params}
 ================================================================

-NOTE: If you use configure to build the library with Cygwin/MinGW, the
+NOTE: If you use configure to build the library with MinGW, the
       contents of this section does not apply, just pass the arguments to configure directly in this case.